Cooking On The Ranch

 Chicken Soft tacos in a tomato sauce topped with chopped avocado and sliced radish.

 We don’t really need another reason to love chicken tacos, unless it’s this saucy chicken taco version, which is a little different than most main stream Mexican tacos recipes.
+Rather than using a traditional Red Chile Sauce, this sauce starts with a can of tomato sauce.

 This sauce, cooked stovetop is extremely easy and the seasoning for the chicken faster than any quick chicken marinade.